aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-whether a shape should be auto-fit to fully contain the text described within it.
+Gets whether a shape should be auto-fit to fully contain the text described within it.
 Auto-fitting is when text within a shape is scaled in order to contain all the text inside.

 **Returns:**
 boolean